Jennifer Anderson, RN, BSN; Evidence Based Birth® Instructor

 Nurse

-As a nurse for 31 years, I have a unique perspective of labor support and normal birth.
+As a nurse for 31 years, I have a unique perspective on labor support and normal birth.
 Prior to becoming an L&D nurse, I practiced NICU nursing and pediatric OR nursing at some of the best free-standing pediatric facilities in the US.

 I’ve worked with many definitions of families, including LGBTQIA+ families, extended families, and “just us”.
-I’ve worked with couples from many different cultures and wonderful array of countries with different birth beliefs and practices.
+I’ve worked with couples from many different cultures and a wonderful array of countries with different birth beliefs and practices.
 I’ve worked with a variety of birth experiences from first births to 9th baby, twins to VBACs, unmedicated births to inductions, from healthy low-risk births to births with high-risk conditions or known congenital defects of their newborn.
-My years of nursing experience in NICU, pediatric OR nursing, and L&D shaped the nurse and doula I have become today.
+My years of nursing experience in NICU, pediatric OR nursing, and L&D have shaped the nurse and doula I have become today.

 An anesthesiologist sketched this during a surgical case I was scrubbed in for back at Children’s Hospital of Phildelphia in 1996.
 I’ve always cherished this rendering.